Super40111/Gloss/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### How to use

+In order to properly use this site, you simply must go to https://super40111.github.io/Gloss/.
+It is not recommended to clone the repository yourself and run it through the command line without any additional application because it will not work.